-The sequence was important as it moved from explicit to increasingly tacit knowledge.
+The sequence was important as it moved from explicit to increasingly tacit knowledge management.
 An artefact would be a tool, or a process, a set of rules, checklists or whatever.
 Skills I defined as anything there you (i) knew how to train someone and (ii) you could explicitly measure that the training had worked.
-Heuristics or rules of thumb represent a form of distilled wisdom, simple sayings that encapsulate learning over time and allow ready transfer.
-As such there are a transition to experience and natural talent that cannot be codified or mandated, although the pathway to them can be.
-The mapping of these assets to core process together with operational and strategic need remains a key method within Cognitive Edge and is taught on day three of the Cynefin and Sense-Making course.
+Heuristics or rules of thumb represent a form of distilled wisdom, simple sayings that encapsulate learning over time and allow a ready transfer.
+As such, there is a transition to experience and natural talent that cannot be codified or mandated, although the pathway to them can be.
+The mapping of these assets to the core process together with operational and strategic needs remains a key method within Cognitive Edge and is taught on day three of the Cynefin and Sense-Making course.
 When I first created the method it was very workshop focused but coupled with ethnographic techniques.
 These days we have the distributed ethnographic capability of SenseMaker® to gather the source material for the exercise and we can do ASHEN identification in situ during that capture.

-Key to understanding if you have an issue with soon to retire staff is the balance between those elements.
-Tools and skills can have formal procedures and are not dependent on individual competences.
+Key to understanding if you have an issue with soon-to-retire staff is the balance between those elements.
+Tools and skills can have formal procedures and are not dependent on individual competencies.
 Heuristics need refinement and distillation together with teaching narratives (that is a whole method in its own right) if they are to be used in a more formal setting.
 It may seem difficult or even esoteric, but it is one of the effective methods of passing on and retaining knowledge.
-Critically under conditions of stress it also allows predictability of colleagues actions.
+Critically under conditions of stress, it also allows predictability of colleagues’ actions.
 If they are all trained to march towards the sound of gunfire to use an example from Napoleon then it makes distributed command easier and it gives an element of predictability without the need for formal command.

 So most companies just need to add heuristics identification, refinement and diffusion to their existing capabilities and that which can be managed in a formal way is in hand.
-But the real pressure in respect the aged workforce is the experience and for that conventional techniques have limited activity.
-Natural talent has to be identified and nurtured as well. but the method is not the all too familiar competence mapping and CV scoring, we need more sophistication.
-So in tomorrow’s post I want to outline how SenseMaker® is used for both capture, key asset identification and then distribution and use in distributed decision support.
+But the real pressure with respect to the ageing workforce is the experience and for that conventional techniques have limited activity.
+Natural talent has to be identified and nurtured as well. but that is not competence mapping and CV scoring, we need more sophistication.
+So in tomorrow’s post, I want to outline how SenseMaker® is used for both capture, key asset identification and then distribution and use in distributed decision support.
 Doing that means that this series will expand to five posts in all.

 Cognitive Edge Ltd. & Cognitive Edge Pte. trading as The Cynefin Company and The Cynefin Centre.